null

 Chris Boiling, wine writer and latterly wine maker, first tasted orange wine made by a long-bearded monk from Georgia.
 By his own admission, it was disgusting.
 ‘Natural’ but in a faulty kind of way.
 However, since then, Chris has tasted many amazing orange wines and this style has become his favourite.

 So much so that he went to three very different countries in 2022 to make three different styles of amber wines - his Crazy Experimental range.
 In the Alazani Valley – in the heart of Georgia’s primary wine-growing region, Kakheti – Chris harvested two rare indigenous grape varieties, Kisi and Khikhvi, and put them together in a qvevri, keeping the skins in contact with the wine for six months.
 The wine was then racked off the skins and stored in a clean qvevri for a further four months.
+The result is a highly approachable orange wine with notes of nectarines, dried apricots, and walnuts.

-Quick Information
+Quick Info

 Bottle Size: 75cl

-ABV: 12.5%
+ABV: 12.5

 Current Stock: